dojo/framework/docs/en/testing/supplemental.md

 });
 ```

-The `remote` object uses the [Leadfoot Command object](https://theintern.io/docs.html#Leadfoot/2/api/Command/command-1) to interact with the page.
+When running a functional test, Dojo will provide a `remote` object to interact with the page.
 Because loading and interacting with the page is an asynchronous action, be sure to return the `remote` object in your test.

 Functional tests can be executed in the command line.